harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-modify-return.md

 ### Class name

 The `class` input variable targets the class name where the exception is present.
-Specify it as `packageName.className`.
+Specify it in the format `packageName.className`.

 The following YAML snippet illustrates the use of this input variable: